 Why should any of this matter outside of environmental or ethical concerns?
 Dr. Rheaume-Bleue compares the official nutrient data for commercial eggs with the eggs from grass-fed hens.
 The results are staggering.

 Hens raised on pasture have:

-There is a growing movement toward natural, alternative and non-prescription solutions for everyday health.
+There is a growing movement toward alternative approaches for everyday health.